RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 Next January, you can be in the Caribbean or you can be in the freezing parts of the northern hemisphere.
 Your choice!

 ###Only One Hundred Tickets
 Only one hundred tickets will be sold.
 Be sure to get yours.
 [Register now](http://www.eventbrite.com/e/rubycaribe-2015-registration-10051344843).
-And see you at RubyCaribe!
+See you at RubyCaribe!